How to trade oil online

 It depends on how you expect the economy to perform in the next few months.
 Oil helps keep the global markets going, so its price is closely tied to overall economic performance.
 However, an uncertain political situation can mean a lot of volatility in the oil price and means you have to be careful, particularly if you’re a new trader.

-An alternative, and safer, way to get some exposure to oil without needing to manage the day-to-day trading is by buying stocks in companies that are involved in oil production.
-Businesses like Shell and Glencore are a substitute to trading oil itself.
+An alternative, and safer, way to get some exposure without needing to manage the day-to-day trading is by buying stocks in the best oil companies.
+Businesses like Shell and Glencore are a substitute for trading oil itself.

 Copy link to section